icsharpcode/CodeConverter/Tests/Readme.md

 ## Other guidelines

 * In general, the source and target of all test cases should compile.
-* To test this, flip the define the "ShowCompilationErrors" compile time constant, or tweak the condition in ProjectConversion that uses it, then run the tests.
+  * Exception: Things in the MissingSemanticModelInfo folder which specifically test common cases of incomplete input.
-* Some older tests still do not compile, these will be gradually fixed over time using the above method.
+* Some older tests have compile errors in the input or output.
+These will be gradually fixed over time.
-* When testing behaviour specific to non-compiling code (e.g. due to a missing reference), put the test in a subfolder called MissingSemanticModelInfo